yenicapotediaz/TaskListRails/README.md

 # Task List Rails ✅
 We are going to build a Task List in Rails.
+This web application will enable us to keep track of list of tasks with the functionality to add, edit and remove tasks from a list.

 Tracking tasks in a web app will let us focus on following Rails conventions and learning how data flows through a Rails application.
-This project will enable us to keep track of and persist, add, edit and remove tasks from a list.

 ## Baseline
-Once you've achieved this baseline, take a walk around the room and see if you can answer questions or help other folks.
+**Once you've achieved this baseline, take a walk around the room and see if you can answer questions or help other folks.**

 This project...